 Content for this stage should provide pertinent information about what it is the customers are searching for.
 Figure out the questions your consumers will have, and draft conversational content to answer those questions.
-Figure out the needs and wants of your buyer, and write to appeal to those.
+Determine the needs and wants of your buyer, and write to appeal to them.

 For the mid level of the buying stage, help them compare.
 You’ve answered their first few questions, so now your content must entice them further.
 This is the content that makes up category pages (products and services), case studies, reviews, testimonials, and white papers (for any B2B purchases).
 This information should supply facts, but also speak to their emotions.

 Even though customers are doing comparisons, their decision will be based on how your content speaks to key motivators.
 Understand and speak to their motivators which fall into 3 categories: What does that buyer desire?
 What does that buyer fear or want to avoid?
 What does that buyer want to attack or get rid of?